milesroberts-123/tajimasDacrossSpecies/README.md

 * retain invariant sites during SNP calling

 * perform steps that are often omitted from online tutorials (such as building indices of reference genomes for BWA, GATK, and Picard)

-* ~output metrics for called variants before filtering (useful for determining if filters were appropriate)~

-* ~output simple statistics on the number of reads and bp applied to workflow~

 This workflow will **not** work if: